-A creative use of surrogate pregnancy may be another avenue for prospective cisgender lesbian mothers; one partner could donate a fertilized egg to the other, who would carry the embryo to term.
-Using IVF in this way could provide both partners with a link to the resulting child: the donor partner would have a genetic link, while the gestational partner could rely on the traditional notions of mother-hood by carrying and birthing the child.
+One use of surrogate pregnancy may be another avenue for prospective cisgender lesbian mothers; one partner could donate a fertilized egg to the other, who would carry the embryo to term.
+Using IVF in this way could provide both partners with a link to the resulting child: the donor partner would have a genetic link, while the gestational partner could rely on the traditional notions of motherhood by carrying and birthing the child.

 The California Supreme Court faced this situation in K.M. v.
-E.G., the sister case to Elisa B.352 K.M. donated an egg via IVF to her partner, E.G., who subsequently gave birth to twins in 1995.353 The relationship dissolved in 2001, and K.M. filed a petition to establish a parental relationship.354 The Superior Court held that K.M. relinquished her rights to claim legal parentage; the Court of Appeals affirmed on the grounds that only E.G. intended to bring about the birth
+E.G., the sister case to Elisa B. K.M. donated an egg via IVF to her partner, E.G., who subsequently gave birth to twins in 1995.
+The relationship dissolved in 2001, and K.M. filed a petition to establish a parental relationship.
+The Superior Court held that K.M. relinquished her rights to claim legal parentage; the Court of Appeals affirmed on the grounds that only E.G. intended to bring about the birth of the children.
+The California Supreme Court reversed, holding that K.M.'s genetic relationship to the twins constituted evidence of a mother-child relationship.
+The court relied on Johnson v.
+Calvert, in which the court applied the provisions concerning presumptions of paternity to a determination of maternity and held that the intent of the parties as expressed in their surrogacy contract was controlling.